practicalli/clojure/docs/introduction/repl-workflow.md

      - John Stevenson, Practical.li

+Clojure is a powerful, fun and highly productive language for developing applications and services.
+ The clear language design is supported by a powerful development environment known as the REPL (read, evaluate, print, loop).
+The REPL gives you instant feedback on what your code does and enables you to test either a single expression or run the whole application (including tests).

 **REPL driven development is the foundation of working with Clojure effectively**

 An effective Clojure workflow begins by running a REPL process.
-Clojure expressions are written and evaluated immediately to provide instant feedback as design decisions are coded.
+Clojure expressions are written and evaluated immediately to provide instant feedback.
+The REPL feedback helps test the assumptions that are driving the design choices.

-The REPL feedback tests the assumptions driving design choices.
-Important design choices provide data which can be codified into unit tests, optionally using spec and generative testing.

-* **Read** - code is read by the Clojure reader, passing any macros to the macro reader which converts those macros into Clojure code.
+* Read - code is read by the Clojure reader, passing any macros to the macro reader which converts those macros into Clojure code.
-* **Evaluate** - code is compiled into the host language (e.g. Java bytecode) and executed
+* Evaluate - code is compiled into the host language (e.g. Java bytecode) and executed
-* **Print** - results of the code are displayed, either in the REPL or as part of the application.
+* Print - results of the code are displayed, either in the REPL or as part of the application.
-* **Loop** - the REPL is a continuous process that evaluates code, either a single expression or the whole application.
+* Loop - the REPL is a continuous process that evaluates code, either a single expression or the whole application.

+Design decisions and valuable data from REPL experiments can be codified as [specifications](#data-and-function-specifications) and [unit tests](#test-driven-development-and-repl-driven-development)

 ## Evaluating source code